ChiHaoLu/Multi-Party-Computation-and-Blockchain/README.md

 Share B (Stored in the Computer):  AgAXdcInXTAADP6+5YyiLlX4Z8VFfA8lnUqIZV5mGMbx9g==
 	- Please enter your password, which is used to encrypt your share B: 1234
-	- Encrypted with the Password by RSA:
+	- Encrypted with the Password by AES:
 {
     "address": "a2a152b998200b5dba78b8f2aa80f2f321a6d753",
     "crypto": {